Willard Scott and Jim Henson

 As always, Kermit is in the spotlight!

-Now in the year 2003: Willard, of course, still works in television on NBC's Today Show.
-Mac McGarry also continues a long career in television, now in his 42nd year as the sole host of "It's Academic", the longest running quiz show in the world (according to the Guinness Book of Records).
+As this was written in the year 2003: Willard was still working in television on NBC's Today Show; Mac McGarry continued a long career in television, and was in his 42nd year as the sole host of "It's Academic", the longest running quiz show in the world (according to the Guinness Book of Records).

 Jim Henson passed away in 1990.
 On September 24 2003, a statue and memorial garden was dedicated at his alma mater, the University of Maryland.
 Willard Scott spoke at the event.
 Read more about the ceremony.